CloudGlance - Document Intelligence Platform

 Project Overview - The Orientation Layer

-A clean snapshot that helps users understand the project before diving deeper.
+A high-level snapshot that helps users understand the project before taking action.

 Files - The Source of Truth